soapboxsys/soapbox-site/_posts/2015-11-16-frontend-dev.markdown

 We plan to use the [same repository](https://github.com/soapboxsys/ombuds-site) and simply face lift the site for the redesign.
 Additionally, the domain name getombuds.org will change -- we are not sure to what, but we are open to suggestions.

-For your reference here are great home pages for other top-notch open source sites.
+For your reference here are great home pages for other top-notch open source projects.

 * [Core OS](https://coreos.com/) -- very swanky...
 * [Debian](https://www.debian.org/) -- The right info in an old form.